Skip to Content

 As temperatures warm up in Idaho each spring, homeowners often begin to see flying insects that can look almost identical at first glance.
-Two of the most commonly confused species are flying ants and termite swarmers.
+Two of the most commonly confused insects are flying ants and termite swarmers.
 Both can appear suddenly in large numbers, both fly in search of new nesting sites, and both can show up near homes with wood or moisture sources.
 However, one of them can cause severe structural damage if not identified early.

 Understanding the difference is essential because each pest requires a completely different approach for treatment.

-Why Are Flying Ants and Termite Swarmers Seen in Spring
+Why Are Flying Ants and Termite Swarmers Seen in Spring?

 During spring and early summer, many insects begin reproductive cycles.
 Both flying ants and termites produce winged reproductives that leave their colonies in coordinated swarms.
 Their goal is to mate and establish new colonies.
 Termite swarms are often the first visible sign that a hidden infestation may already be active inside or around the home.